-2. The above revenue requirement is the amount required by NextBridge to achieve its business objectives, responsible stewardship of a safe and reliable system, and have a minimal impact on rates.
-The proposed revenue requirement is a reflection of NextBridge's commitment to operating at the lowest practical cost.
-Refer to Exhibit F for cost drivers and assumptions for OM&A, depreciation and income taxes.
-The return on capital component is further described in Exhibit G.
+2. The above revenue requirement is the amount required by NextBridge to achieve its business objectives, responsible stewardship of a safe and reliable system, and have a

 3. NextBridge is proposing a RCI term for a 10-year period.
 Under the proposed methodology, the revenue requirement for the Test Year t+1 is equal to the revenue requirement in the Test Year t, inflated by the RCI set out below